SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

    as a state updates.
    1. `level` is used to draw a background, which is drawn by `drawGrid`.
 It is drawn once, then actors are redrawn as the state changes.

+## drawingSystem.js
+`scale` is for enlarging the number of pixels each element of the grid takes per square.
+1. `drawGrid` is drawn using `elt`. `table` tag corresponds nicely with the data structure made by `Level`.